QuickPay/PHP-Pro-Bid/README.md

       • Access your database through PhpMyAdmin or another MySQL tool (PhpMyAdmin is typically available in your webhost control panel).
       • Open the file /SQL/mod.quickpay.sql and alter the ppb_ prefix so that it matches the prefix in your installation.
       • Run both sql queries on your database.
-      • The Quickpay gateway is now available in the admin part of PHP Pro bid
+      • The Quickpay gateway is now available in the admin part of PHP Pro bid.
+You will have to enter Quickpay Merchant ID, Quickpay Merchant Private Key and Quickpay API Key

 Do you need help with the installationen, then feel free to contact https://ableit.dk